Cheltenham Leading Jockeys 2024

 Cheltenham Festival 2023

-It is no surprise that Willie Mullins’ retained rider is a short price to regain his top jockey title.
-He lost out to Rachael Blackmore last season, but will get the majority of plumb rides from the Mullins yard, courtesy of Galopin Des Champs, Vauban and the hat-trick seeking Al Boum Photo in the Gold Cup.
+It is no surprise that Willie Mullins’ retained rider is a short price to retain his top jockey title.
+He lost out to Rachael Blackmore in 2021, but duly regained the honour last year with five winners.
+He will get the majority of plumb rides from the Mullins yard, courtesy of Energumene, Lossiemouth and the Gold Cup favourite Galopin Des Champs.

 Nico De Boinville

 Nico De Boinville’s chances go almost perfectly hand-in-hand with trainer Nicky Henderson’s.
-De Boinville has been Seven Barrows’ nominated number one for some years now and Constitution Hill and Shishkin will give the leading British rider in the market two outstanding possibilities.
+De Boinville has been Seven Barrows’ nominated number one for some years now and Constitution Hill and Marie’s Rock will give the leading British rider in the market two outstanding possibilities.

 Cheltenham Festival 2023